 Work continues on our farm sites and research catchments in continuing to develop an evidence base for Natural Flood Management (NFM) and water quality measures.
-Hydrology, hydrochemistry, sediment and habitat quality are being assessed across the River Dee and Lunan in farmed landscapes.
-Assessment of buffer strips at the Balruddery farm and in Tarland is continuing.
-Peri-urban expansion effects on water quality in Elsick is also being assessed.
-Morphologcal change in relation flooding is being assessed in the upper River Dee and Bowmont Water.
-These studies contribute to our long term understanding of processes and environmental change, support development of new techniques (in-situ sensors and pollution source tracing methods), allow us to integrate with on-the-ground stakeholders, follow management and take part in national strategies (for example Environmental Data Platforms).
+Hydrology, hydrochemistry, sediment and habitat quality are being assessed across the River Dee in farmed landscapes.
+Assessment of buffer strips and riparian management is continuing.
+Morphological change in relation to flooding is being assessed in the upper River Dee and Bowmont Water.
+These studies contribute to our long term understanding of processes and environmental change, support development of new techniques, allow us to integrate with on-the-ground stakeholders and take part in national strategies (for example Environmental Data Platforms).

-- Nesshover et al. (2016) The science, policy and practice of nature-based solutions: An interdisciplinary perspective (link is external).
-Science of The Total Environment, 579, pp.1215-1227.
-This was discussed in the Nature editorial ‘‘Nature-based solutions’ is the latest green jargon that means more than you might think(link is external)’.
+- Nesshover et al. (2016) The science, policy and practice of nature-based solutions: An interdisciplinary perspective Science of The Total Environment, 579, pp.1215-1227.
+This was discussed in the Nature editorial ‘‘Nature-based solutions’ is the latest green jargon that means more than you might think’.

-- Addy, S.; Wilkinson, M. (2016) An assessment of engineered log jam structures in response to a flood event in an upland gravel-bed river system (link is external).
-Earth Surface Processes and Landforms, 41, pp.1658-1670.
+- Addy, S.; Wilkinson, M. (2016) An assessment of engineered log jam structures in response to a flood event in an upland gravel-bed river system Earth Surface Processes and Landforms, 41, pp.1658-1670.

-- Zhang, Z.L. et al. (2016) Evaluation of spot and passive sampling for monitoring, flux estimation and risk assessment of pesticides within the constraints of a typical regulatory monitoring scheme (link is external).
+- Zhang, Z.L. et al. (2016) Evaluation of spot and passive sampling for monitoring, flux estimation and risk assessment of pesticides within the constraints of a typical regulatory monitoring scheme.
 Science of The Total Environment, 569-570, pp.1369-1379.

 - Wilkinson, M. et al. (2017) Evaluating performance and placement of nature-based solutions in peri-urban environments for achieving multiple benefits (Session PS2.
 Integrated water management through natural systems).
 At: ‘Nature-Based Solutions.
-From Innovation to Common-Use (link is external) 24-26 October 2017, Tallinn, Estonia.
+From Innovation to Common-Use 24-26 October 2017, Tallinn, Estonia.

 - Neil, A.J. et al. (2018).
-Using spatial-stream-network models and long-term data to understand and predict dynamics of faecal contamination in a mixed land-use catchment(link is external).
+Using spatial-stream-network models and long-term data to understand and predict dynamics of faecal contamination in a mixed land-use catchment.
 Science of the Total Environment, 612, pp.840-852.

 - Stutter, M. et al. (2017).
-Evaluating the use of in-situ turbidity measurements to quantify fluvial sediment and phosphorus concentrations and fluxes in agricultural streams. (link is external) Science of the Total Environment, 607-608, pp.391-402.
+Evaluating the use of in-situ turbidity measurements to quantify fluvial sediment and phosphorus concentrations and fluxes in agricultural streams.
+Science of the Total Environment, 607-608, pp.391-402.

 - Zhang Z.L. et al. (2017).
-Risk Estimation and Annual Fluxes of Emerging Contaminants from a Scottish Priority Catchment to the Estuary and North Sea(link is external).
+Risk Estimation and Annual Fluxes of Emerging Contaminants from a Scottish Priority Catchment to the Estuary and North Sea.
 Environmental Geochemistry and Health, 40, pp.1987-2005.

-- Stutter, M. et al. (2018) Rethinking buffer strips in three-dimensions (link is external).
+- Stutter, M. et al. (2018) Rethinking buffer strips in three-dimensions.
 Presentation at the CIWEM Diffuse Pollution: Policy and Practice conference, London.
 The work presented detailed the integration of ideas across RESAS, EA, Danish and Irish EPA funded initiatives.

-- Teagasc, IST; Pagaling, E.; Abel, C.; Avery, L.; Belgrade, University of Surrey, City Analysts Ltd, GPS, Desing, Fruit and Veggies 'Suitability of novel technologies for determining irrigation, processing and bottled water quality(link is external)' Technical report for the European Commission CORDIS Project, Aquavalens, Cluster 3, WP12: Food production - Water used in Food Processing and Bottled Waters
+- Teagasc, IST; Pagaling, E.; Abel, C.; Avery, L.; Belgrade, University of Surrey, City Analysts Ltd, GPS, Desing, Fruit and Veggies 'Suitability of novel technologies for determining irrigation, processing and bottled water quality' Technical report for the European Commission CORDIS Project, Aquavalens, Cluster 3, WP12: Food production - Water used in Food Processing and Bottled Waters

 - Pagaling, E. (2018) Molecular methods for pathogen detection.
-Aquavalens (link is external) (Protecting the health of Europeans by improving methods for the detection of pathogens in drinking water and water used in food preparation) Dissemination Workshop, Broadway House, London, 16 May 2018.
+Aquavalens (Protecting the health of Europeans by improving methods for the detection of pathogens in drinking water and water used in food preparation) Dissemination Workshop, Broadway House, London, 16 May 2018.
 Oral presentation.